RemoteConnectionManager/RCM/rcm/client/README.md

-# RCM
+# rcm-client
-RCM is a VNC client for the remote visualization on the CINECA clusters.
+rcm-client is a VNC client for the remote visualization on the CINECA clusters.

 ## Setup